modality/abulafia/README.md

 4. Decompress the Abulafia archive.
 Inside, there are multiple wikidumps.
 Pick one and decompress.
    - I used the most recent one: `random_generatorcom-20200225-wikidump.7z`.
 5. Inside the decompressed dump, there should be a folder called `images` and a file called `random_generatorcom-20200225-history.xml`.
 Rename the XML file to `history.xml`.
 Copy the `images` folder and the `history.xml` file into your cloned repo.
 6. On the command line, in the repo directory, deploy the stack file.
 This will take a couple minutes to download and build the containers.
-Eventually, in Docker desktop you should see two running containers: one for MediaWikia and one for its MariaDB database.
+Eventually, in Docker Desktop you should see two running containers: one for MediaWiki and one for its MariaDB database.
    - `docker stack deploy -c stack.yml mediawiki`

 ### Usage pt.
 2 - wiki configuration

-7. Visit http://localhost:8080 and go through the steps to install and configure Mediawiki.
+7. Visit http://localhost:8080 and go through the steps to install and configure MediaWiki.
 To configure the database, use the following variables (these are also found in `stack.yml`).
    - host or URL: change from `localhost` to `database`
    * database name: `my_wiki`
    * user: `wikiuser`